 Ed Spigle says he is "mostly retired" from several engineering businesses he worked for.
 This gives him quite a bit of time to work in his impressive garage on a collection of Jeeps that includes three very interesting CJ-3Bs.

-He explains, "I actually have six Jeeps.
+In 2006 he explained, "I actually have six Jeeps.
 A 1946 CJ-2A is in process of being rebuilt.
 There's also a 1977 CJ-7 that I am building from the wheels up, bullet-proof -- 1-ton axles, lift, Atlas transmission and transfer case, AMC 360 engine, and a lot of other stuff.
 My newest is a 2004 Rubicon with a 2" lift, winch, etc...."

 "The white one is a CJ-5, sort of -- it has a '61 CJ-5 frame (this is where the VIN # is from), '74 running gear and a '57 3B body.
 It is an interesting Jeep, fun to drive and work on.
 The engine is an AMC 304 bored 60 over and a fairly radical cam.
 It has headers with straight pipes.
 The lift is done with sections of a drive shaft cut to 3 inches.
 The firewall is totally custom fabricated.
 The steering wheel is from some small car.
 I have been continuing the project as there were a few problems when I bought it from a guy in PA, Shawn Duvo, who had put it together."